 Looking for quality first aid training?
-The leading provider of WorkSafe BC, workplace and academic approved first aid and / or CPR training in Surrey, B.C. is Vancouver First Aid.
-This training provider has two large classrooms with one located in Newton and the other located in Whalley.
+The leading provider of WorkSafe BC, workplace and academic approved first aid and/or CPR training in Surrey, B.C. is Vancouver First Aid.
+This training provider has two large classrooms one located in Newton and the other located in Whalley.
 Individuals from all walks of life attend these courses in order to meet employment purposes and to learn the skills to save a life.
-This provider offers occupational first aid level 1 training, two-day standard first aid, stand-alone CPR, food safety certification and on-line safety training.
-Registration for any course can be completed through a variety of means including on-line chat, via the website, telephone or email.
+This provider offers occupational first aid level 1 training, two-day standard first aid, stand-alone CPR, food safety certification, and online safety training.
+Registration for any course can be completed through a variety of means including online chat, the website, telephone, or email.
 All contact information is posted below.
-Register for a low priced, high quality first aid and / or CPR course in Surrey using the details posted below.
+Register for a low-priced, high-quality first aid and/or CPR course in Surrey using the details posted below.

 Register For a Course in Surrey Here

-To register for a food safe, first aid or safety course in Surrey, B.C. use the following contact information:
+To register for a food-safe, first aid, or safety course in Surrey, B.C. uses the following contact information:

 - Telephone: 1-888-870-7002

 - Website: http://vancouverfirstaid.ca

 Customer service representatives are available from 7 am to 5 pm to aid with registration or to answer any questions you may have.

 The main training location for first aid classes in Surrey is at 7238 137 St Surrey, BC V3W 1A4.
 This classroom is situated in the heart of Surrey-Newton and provides a comfortable and convenient learning atmosphere.

 This provider is known for having the lowest / cheapest prices in Surrey.
 Check out the following course prices: